-The ‘Corona Fraud’ also occurs on Dating apps when a newly contacted person out of the sudden needs financial help.
+The ‘Corona Fraud’ also occurs on Dating apps when a newly contacted person all of a sudden needs financial help.
 Also, there is what we call the ‘Inheritance Fraud’.
-To receive a very attractive sum of money, the victim must open a bank account and perform few money transfers or even provide the scammer with the credentials.
+To receive a very attractive sum of money, the victim must open a bank account and perform a few money transfers or even provide the scammer with the credentials.

 What are the consequences for the victims?

 Philomena: Fraudsters usually take over the victims’ account and sell the details online, rather on the dark web.
 Furthermore, usually at this point the victim appears as an easily accessible person (since their data was misused) and attracts other fraudsters.
 In the following, the victim’s documents/identity are often used for further manipulation and money laundering.

 Michał: As for the legal side, there are no legal penalties for being a victim of social engineering.
 However, the person involved in the fraud might be prevented from leaving their country until the case has been solved.
 There is also the risk of the person getting a criminal record if the case is not handled correctly and the victim may have to take full liability for the financial losses.
 It can be a highly time-consuming process to accomplish all the bureaucracy formalities before being actually “free.”
 Ultimately, the victim might also end up with a huge debt and bad credit with credit card institutions.